horsecz/MTA-SA-StarGate-gamemode/stargate_dhd/TBD.md

 # To be done

-- DHD GUI
-- Base DHD GUI
+- Make GUI working, opening/closing, etc.
 - DHD types (currently using enum_stargateGalaxy; no option to distinguish between classic and base DHD currently)